seemoo-lab/frankenstein/README.md

 which prevents further fuzzing of connection states such as music streaming or tethering.
 We are working on support for the *Samsung Galaxy S10/S20*—all of the European *S10e/S10/S10+/Note 10/S20* models feature the same chip.
+If you already have symbols for one chip but are missing symbols for a chip that had similar compiler options, you might find using [Polypyus](https://github.com/seemoo-lab/polypyus) before running BinDiff helpful.

 Table of Contents